AgoraIO-Community/tutoring-reference-app/README.md

-# Build your own Tutoring Application with Agora
+# Build Your own Tutoring Application with Agora

-This guide will walk you through building your own tutoring application.
-This will be a complete application including authentication, user management, payment, and tons of real time features.
+This guide walks you through building your own tutoring application.
+This application will allow you to create lessons as a teacher, and pay for and attend lessons as a student.These video lessons will be hosted on the platform.
+This will be a complete application including authentication, user management, payment, and tons of real-time features.

 - [Getting Started](#getting-started)
 - [Overview](#overview)